-The boiler is supplied with 2 printed circuit boards; Board S4561B1054 is the ignition board containing the flame proving logic and the on-board spark generator.
-Board W4115A1020 contains the electronic thermostat and the pump overrun timer.
-A preset overheat thermostat is also fitted.
+The boiler is supplied with 2 printed circuit boards; Board S4561B1047 is the ignition board containing the flame-proving logic; Board W4115A1020 contains the electronic thermostat and pump overrun timer.
+A preset overheat thermostat is also provided.
+The mains voltage supply is via a terminal plug in connection at the control box.
 The control box displays neons indicating boiler status as follows: